Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/Samples.md

 # Notification Samples

-This package includes a sample which demonstrates how to use the package in real-world use cases.
-You can install it under the package description page in the package manager as below.
+The Unity Mobile Notifications package includes a sample which shows how to use the package in real-world scenarios.
+You can install this sample from the package description page in the Package Manager window, as shown below.

 ![Installing sample](images/install-sample.png)

-You can also get the source of the sample from [Notification Sample](https://github.com/Unity-Technologies/NotificationsSamples).
+You can also download the source of the sample from the [Notification Samples](https://github.com/Unity-Technologies/NotificationsSamples) repository on GitHub.